val-beresneva/GitDocs/src/snapshotting/notes.md

 Adds, removes, or reads notes attached to objects, without touching the objects themselves.

 By default, notes are saved to and read from `refs/notes/commits`, but this default can be overridden.
 See the OPTIONS, CONFIGURATION, and ENVIRONMENT sections below.
-If this ref does not exist, it will be quietly created when it is first needed to store a note.
+In case this ref does not exist, it will be quietly created if you need to store a note.

 A typical use of notes is to supplement a commit message without changing the commit itself.
 Notes can be shown by *git log* along with the original commit message.